jmervine/node-git-fish/README.md

 > `script` can be anything; `ruby`, `bash`, `python`, etc. It doesn't have to be a `node` script.

 ### Real World Config Example

+> Important Note:
+>
+> `script` path must absolute and the script must be executable.

 ``` json
 {